mgraichy/laravel-auth/README.md

 ### Prerequisites

 - Node.js (for Vue 3 frontend).
-- PHP and Composer (for Laravel backend).
+- PHP 8.2+ and Composer (for Laravel backend).
-- A database (MySQL, PostgreSQL, etc.).
+- An SQL database (MySQL, PostgreSQL, etc.).

 ## License